 When this movie released, I wasn’t as impressed with it as so many critics were, going to the lengths of even calling it the best Marvel movie.
 Upon re-watching the movie more than half a dozen times since, I have come around on my first impression.
-It was a risky for the studio to make a movie without a single scene with an established character.
+It was risky for the studio to make a film without a single scene with an established character.
 But the movie brought minor characters and formed a team of misfits.
 While most MCU movies have spurs of comedy, ‘Guardians of the Galaxy’ is a riot of laughter.
 It manages to establish new characters to actually span a universe.
 The overuse of dated references mostly unknown to the target audience is forgivable for the interesting characters featured.

 Read More: Best Sci-Fi Movie Directors of All Time